-As at December 31, 2008, our cash and cash equivalents was \$117.6 million (of which \$22.9 million is only available to the Teekay Tangguh Joint Venture), compared to \$91.9 million at December 31, 2007.
-Our total liquidity which consists of cash, cash equivalents and undrawn long-term borrowings, was \$491.8 million as at December 31, 2008, compared to \$522.9 million as at December 31, 2007.
-The decrease in liquidity was primarily the result of the purchase of the two Kenai LNG Carriers and the purchase of Teekay Nakilat (III).
-These were partially offset by our equity offerings in April 2008, which generated net proceeds of \$202.5 million and our establishing a new \$172.5 million revolving facility in June 2008.
+As at December 31, 2009, our cash and cash equivalents was \$102.6 million, compared to \$117.6 million at December 31, 2008 (of which \$22.9 million was only available to the Teekay Tangguh Joint Venture as it was a variable interest entity of which we were the primary beneficiary).
+Our total liquidity which consists of cash, cash equivalents and undrawn long-term borrowings, was \$479.8 million as at December 31, 2009, compared to \$491.8 million as at December 31, 2008.
+The decrease in liquidity was primarily the results of the acquisition of the Teekay Tangguh Joint Venture, the acquisition of the first two Skaugen LPG Carriers and expenditures for vessels and equipment, partially offset by the equity offerings in March and November 2009.